AsydSolutions/monit/README.md

 This is a fork from the official [Monit repository](https://bitbucket.org/tildeslash/monit) including some small changes for getting more detailed output from the XML web API to use on ASYD (i.e. host failure notifications).

-The ASYD builds are based on the latest stable Monit version (currently 5.10) with the mentioned patch.
-You can see all the [differences](https://github.com/AsydSolutions/monit/compare/release-5-10-0...asyd) between the official 5.10 and ASYD's version.
+The ASYD builds are based on the latest stable Monit version (currently 5.11) with the mentioned patch.
+You can check out the [differences](https://github.com/AsydSolutions/monit/compare/426bcbf84b5013e80cb564fa5c46f476c014a1c4...9ebb8004c30824113554b4ddd21b3c58a477683c) between the official Monit version and ASYD's version.

 <br><br>
 ---